helgoboss/helgobox/doc/user-guide.md

   that can be saved as independent preset.
 Initially, it shows the list of so-called "Main mappings", which are the bread and butter of ReaLearn.
 However, there's another interesting compartment: "Controller mappings".
 In a nutshell, this compartment lets you define which hardware controllers you have at your disposal and which control elements they have.
-Learn more about that feature in section "Controller mappings".
+Learn more about that feature in section [Controller mappings](#controller-mappings).
 - **Preset:** This is the list of available presets for that compartment.
 By default, it's set to "&lt;None&gt;", which means that no particular preset is active.
 If you select a preset in this list, its corresponding mappings will be loaded and immediately get active.
 In the *controller mappings* compartment, this list